contagon/handbook/handbook/32-repentance-and-membership-councils.md

 The second purpose is to help a person access the redeeming power of Jesus Christ through repentance.
 Through this process, he or she may again become clean and worthy to receive all of God’s blessings.

+The Savior taught that “a broken heart and a contrite spirit” are the sacrifice He requires for forgiveness of sin ([3 Nephi 9:20]).
+This includes sincere remorse for sins and their consequences (see [2 Corinthians 7:9–10]).

+When a person commits a serious sin, membership restrictions or withdrawal can help foster a broken heart and contrite spirit needed to repent, truly forsake the sin, and understand the consequences of sin.
+This understanding can help people value their covenants with God more deeply and desire to keep those covenants in the future.

 ### 32.2.3 Protect the Integrity of the Church

 The third purpose is to protect the integrity of the Church.
 Restricting or withdrawing a person’s Church membership may be necessary if his or her conduct significantly harms the Church (see [Alma 39:11]).
 The integrity of the Church is not protected by concealing or minimizing serious sins—but by addressing them.